-- bl_link.ld (Code Red Technologies tools, GNU GCC, and CodeSourcery Sourcery G++)
+- bl_link.ld (GNU GCC and Sourcery CodeBench)

-- bl_link.sct (Keil RV-MDK)
+- bl link.sct (Keil RV-MDK)

-- bl_link.xcl (IAR Embedded Workbench)
+- bl link.xcl (IAR Embedded Workbench)

 - bl_link_ccs.cmd (TI Code Composer Studio)

 The boot loader's code and its corresponding linker script use a memory layout that exists entirely in SRAM.
 This means that the load address of the code and read-only data are not the same as the execution address.
 This memory map allows the boot loader to update itself since it is actually running from SRAM only.
 The first part of SRAM is used as the copy space for the boot loader while the rest is reserved for stack and read/write data for the boot loader.
 Once the boot loader calls the application, all SRAM becomes usable by the application.